travis-ci/docs-travis-ci-com/user/sonarqube.md

 ### Using the SonarQube Scanner for Maven

 Lost of Java projects build with Maven.
-In that case, a simple `.travis.yml` file would look like:
+In that case, a simple `.travis.yml` file like the following one would do the job:

     addons:
       sonarqube: true